ZmicerVilenski/Algs-DtStruct_JS/README.md

 ![ADS](./images/ADS.png)

----
+> In computer science, a data structure is a data organization, management, and storage format that is usually chosen for efficient access to data.

 > In mathematics and computer science, an algorithm is a finite sequence of rigorous instructions, typically used to solve a class of specific problems or to perform a computation.
 Algorithms are used as specifications for performing calculations and data processing.

-> In computer science, a data structure is a data organization, management, and storage format that is usually chosen for efficient access to data.
+## Data structures:

+1. **binary_tree.js** - tree data structure in which each node has at most two children.
+2. **linked_list.js** - linear collection of data elements whose order is not given by their physical placement in memory.
+3. **matrix.js** - composed of numbers in two dimensions: rows and columns.
+4. **tree_algs.js** - data type that represents a hierarchical tree structure with a set of connected nodes.

 ## Algorithms: